TRES LECHES CAKE

 5. Lift the top half of the cake off and set aside.
 Place the bottom half of the cake on a large serving dish with a rim.
 Pierce it several times, then slowly pour enough of the milk mixture onto the bottom half of the cake until well saturated.
 Replace the top half of the cake onto the bottom half, pierce it and carefully pour the remainder of the milk mixture over the top.
 Pour slowly so that the milk mixture has time to soak into the cake.

 6. Soak and chill the cake for at least 2 hours (preferably overnight) in refrigerator.
-Using whisk beater and medium-high speed of electric mixer, whip the cream until foamy, then gradually add ½ cup of sugar and the remaining 1 teaspoon of vanilla and beat on highest speed until stiff.
+Using a whisk or an electric mixer on medium-high speed of electric mixer; whip the cream until foamy, then gradually add ½ cup of sugar and the remaining 1 teaspoon of vanilla and beat on highest speed until stiff.
 Frost the top and sides of the cake.
 Garnish with fresh fruit.